 - The Sky Flyer Zipline soars 700 feet at speeds of up to 30 mph.

-- Many of the same trails can be explored by guided ATV tour, where knowledgeable guides navigate groups through the more secluded mountain areas.
+- Many of the same trails can be explored by a guided ATV tour, where knowledgeable guides navigate groups through the more secluded mountain areas.

 - Mountain bikers should take advantage of 18 miles of cross-country trails that twist through the Adirondack forests.